Chart Color Schemes

 Ultimo demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Ultimo is notably higher than broader benchmarks.
-Among residents aged 15+, 57.2% hold university qualifications, compared to 30.4% nationally and 32.2% in NSW.
-Bachelor degrees are the most common at 36.1%, followed by postgraduate qualifications (18.9%) and graduate diplomas (2.2%).
-Vocational pathways account for 19.6% of qualifications, with advanced diplomas at 12.0% and certificates at 7.6%.
+Educational attainment in Ultimo is notably high, with 57.2% of residents aged 15 and above holding university qualifications as of the latest data.
+This figure exceeds national (30.4%) and NSW state (32.2%) averages, indicating a significant educational advantage for the area.
+Bachelor degrees are the most prevalent at 36.1%, followed by postgraduate qualifications at 18.9% and graduate diplomas at 2.2%.
+Vocational pathways account for 19.6% of qualifications among those aged 15 and above, with advanced diplomas making up 12.0% and certificates 7.6%.

 Frequently Asked Questions - Education